 Similarly, we can infer from Plato’s theory that there are ideas of things past since we also rehash memories, and ideas of the relationships we also believe.

-In addition, one wonders if there are fewer ideas than things, or as many ideas as much.
+In addition, one wonders if there are fewer ideas than things, or as many ideas.
 In fact, there are several ideas for everything, for each subject can be defined by several predicates.

-To summarise, Aristotle philosophy is a theory of ideas that would simplify everything complicates everything … For him, it does not explain the physical world.
+To summarise, Aristotle’s philosophy is a theory of ideas that would simplify everything and complicate everything … For him, it does not explain the physical world.

-It does not cause motor or final cause.
-Aristotle criticises Plato’s conception of the Good, the Agaton, which sometimes is a cause, now is not.
-Causality is not essential to the Agaton, as she comes by addition.
+It does not bring final cause.
+Aristotle criticises Plato’s conception of the Good, the Agaton, which sometimes is a cause, sometimes not.
+Causality is not essential to the Agaton, as it comes by addition.
 For Aristotle, the Platonic idea is simply a formal cause, not an efficient or final cause.
 This is not a physical or metaphysical, but only because of all logic.
-The idea does not serve to explain the production of things, it can not generate.
-She can not even explain the knowledge we have: as the idea is out of things, about the idea is not to know anything.
+The idea does not serve to explain the production of things which it cannot generate.
+It cannot even explain the knowledge we have.

 – Plato was wrong to grant the sophists that this world can be known scientifically, it is absolutely inexplicable.
-Once this concession, there remained no doubt assume that, outside the world of sense, another world: the world of ideas.
+Once this concession is made, there remained no doubt that, outside of the world of senses, there lies another world: the world of ideas.

 For Aristotle, this assumption was not necessary.